 |2.
-What is CAQH ProView?||
+What is the CAQH Provider Data Portal?

 |The CAQH Provider Data Portal is the trusted source and industry standard for collecting provider data used in credentialing.
-In the future, this data can also be used for claims processing, quality assurance, emergency response, member services and more.
+This data can also be used for network directories, coordination of benefits, quality assurance, emergency response, member services and more.

 |5.
 What is credentialing?

 Healthcare organizations such as health plans and hospitals evaluate physicians and other health care providers with whom they contract to confirm that these providers are adequately trained, certified and/or licensed to provide care.
 One of the most important parts of the credentialing process is the collection and verification of vital data regarding the healthcare provider's education, training, experience, practice history, location, disclosure of any issues impacting their ability to provide care, and other background information.

 Three steps are involved in completing the credentialing process:

 |6.
 Why is administrative simplification for credentialing an important issue?

 The paperwork associated with credentialing is a time-consuming task facing physicians, other health care providers, practice managers and healthcare organizations.
 A typical healthcare provider contracts with 10 - 20 healthcare organizations, each requiring the provider to complete an extensive credentialing application.

 CAQH simplifies the process by enabling providers to submit one standard credentialing application to a single source, the CAQH Provider Data Portal, to satisfy the credentialing requirements of all participating health plans.
 This significantly reduces the administrative time and effort to submit a credentialing application.